 Minimally-Invasive Procedures for Back Pain

 The field of pain medicine is evolving rapidly.
 Thanks to technology, there are many more options today to treat your pain.
 California Advanced Pain & Spine Specialists is committed to using the latest technology to help you reclaim your life.

 Intrathecal pump is a method of giving medication directly to your spinal cord.
 A round metal device about the size of a hockey puck is surgically placed under the skin of your abdomen.
 A small plastic tube is connected to the pump and delivers medication to the area around your spinal cord.

 The pump slowly and consistently releases medication over a period of time.
 It can be programmed to release different amounts of medication at different times of the day, depending on your changing needs.
 When the reservoir is empty, Dr. Salazar simply refills the pump.
 This procedure is completely reversible if you ever decide to have the pump removed.

 Intrathecal pumps work more efficiently than oral medication.
 In fact, your symptoms can be controlled with 1/300 the amount of medication than when taken orally.
 Less medication, fewer side effects.

-We currently manage over 600 intrathecal drug delivery devices.
+We (doctors for back pain near me) currently manage over 600 intrathecal drug delivery devices.